alecxcode/edm/readme.md

 Supported languages: English, Spanish, French, Russian.

 ## How to build and run
-To build use Go (Golang) programming language, run `go build`, and then you can run `./edm` (`edm.exe` for windows) app in the current directory.
+To build use Go (Golang) programming language, run `go build` in the `cmd/edm` directory, then move `cmd/edm/edm` (`cmd\edm\edm.exe` for windows) executable two directories up, and then run it from the root project directory.
 If you build the application and run locally, by default it immediately opens the browser, so you can start using it.
 Default login: **admin**, for default password use empty string (no password).
 To build with docker and run with docker-compose use: `docker build -t edm .` and then `docker-compose up`.
 If you run it with docker-compose it does not open the browser by itself.
 You can open the system at: http://127.0.0.1:8090